felipesilvati/texo-it-code-challenge/README.md

 ### UI Development
 - [x] Implement navigation menu for switching between views
 - [ ] Develop the dashboard view with required panels
-  - [ ] Years with more than one winner
+  - [x] Years with more than one winner
-  - [ ] Top three studios by wins
+  - [x] Top three studios by wins
-  - [ ] Producers with longest and shortest win intervals
+  - [x] Producers with longest and shortest win intervals
   - [ ] Searchable winners by year
+  - [ ] Refactor the layout
+  - [ ] Extract useQuery hooks to a separate file
 - [ ] Create the movie list view with pagination and filters (year, winner)

 ### Responsiveness